Cyanobacteria: Overview

-Cyanobacteria are a very large and diverse phylum of photoautotrophic prokaryotes.
+Cyanobacteria are a large and diverse phylum of photosynthetic prokaryotes.
 They are defined by their unique combination of pigments and their ability to perform oxygenic photosynthesis.
 They often live in colonial aggregates that can take on a multitude of forms.
 Of particular interest are the filamentous species, which often dominate the upper layers of microbial mats found in extreme environments such as hot springs, hypersaline water, deserts and the polar regions, but are also widely distributed in more mundane environments as well.

-Cyanobacteria are a group of photosynthetic bacteria evolutionarily optimized for environmental conditions of low oxygen.
+They are evolutionarily optimized for environmental conditions of low oxygen.
 Some species are nitrogen-fixing and live in a wide variety of moist soils and water, either freely or in a symbiotic relationship with plants or lichen-forming fungi (as in the lichen genus Peltigera).
-They range from unicellular to filamentous and include colonial species.
-Colonies may form filaments, sheets, or even hollow spheres.

 Cyanobacteria are globally widespread photosynthetic prokaryotes and are major contributors to global biogeochemical cycles.
 They are the only oxygenic photosynthetic prokaryotes, and prosper in diverse and extreme habitats.
-They are among the oldest organisms on Earth with fossil records dating back 3.5 billion years.
+They are among the oldest organisms on Earth with fossil records dating back at least 2.1 billion years.
 Since then, cyanobacteria have been essential players in the Earth's ecosystems.
 Planktonic cyanobacteria are a fundamental component of marine food webs and are major contributors to global carbon and nitrogen fluxes.
 Some cyanobacteria form harmful algal blooms causing the disruption of aquatic ecosystem services and intoxication of wildlife and humans by the production of powerful toxins (cyanotoxins) such as microcystins, saxitoxin, and cylindrospermopsin.
 Nowadays, cyanobacterial blooms pose a serious threat to aquatic environments and public health, and are increasing in frequency and magnitude globally.